 Please enter a username and password.

 Printer Friendly Version

-There are a number of factors that may contribute to uncontrolled hypertension, and these should be considered and addressed in all patients with hypertension prior to labeling a patient resistant.
+A number of factors may contribute to uncontrolled hypertension, and these should be considered and addressed in all patients with hypertension before labeling a patient resistant.
 These include non-adherence to medications, excessive salt intake, inadequate doses of medications, excess alcohol intake, volume overload, drug-induced hypertension, and other forms of secondary hypertension.
-Also, sometimes it is necessary to address comorbid conditions, i.e., obstructive sleep apnea, in order to adequately control BP.
+Also, sometimes it is necessary to address comorbid conditions (i.e., obstructive sleep apnea) to adequately control blood pressure.

 Treatment for resistant hypertension is mainly intensified drug therapy, sometimes with the use of non-traditional antihypertensive medications such as spironolactone and/or minoxidil.
 However, control of resistant hypertension with additional medications is often challenging and can lead to high costs and frequent adverse effects of treatment.
 As a result, there is a large unmet need for additional treatments that can control resistant hypertension.
 Non-pharmacologic interventions for resistant hypertension include modulation of the baroreflex receptor, and/or radiofrequency (RF) denervation of the renal nerves.

 The procedure is performed percutaneously with access at the femoral artery.
 A flexible catheter is threaded into the renal artery and controlled energy source, most commonly low-power RF energy is delivered to the arterial walls where the renal sympathetic nerves are located.
 Once adequate RF energy has been delivered to ablate the sympathetic nerves, the catheter is removed.

 No RFA devices have been approved by the U.S. Food and Drug Administration (FDA) for ablation of the renal sympathetic nerves as a treatment for hypertension.
 Several devices have been developed for this purpose and are in various stages of application for FDA approval.